RedHatInsights/ansible-collections-insights/roles/insights_client/README.md

 * authmethod: (optional)

     BASIC/CERT - This parameter is used to set the authentication method for the Portal.
-Default bahavior is BASIC.
+Default behavior is BASIC.
     Note: when 'auto_config' is enabled (set to True), CERT will be used if RHSM or Satellite is detected.

 * insights_proxy: (optional)